Ogombo-collins/Exploratory-Data-Analysis-of-Kenya-s-Mobile-Money-Payments-Data/README.md

 ## Types of Exploratory Data Analysis

-Types of Exploratory data analysis can be cetgorized into two major categories:
+Types of Exploratory data analysis can be categorized into two major categories:

 - Graphical EDA versus Non-graphical EDA
-- Core Types of EDA based on Graphical and Non-garphical EDA
+- Core Types of EDA based on Graphical and Non-graphical EDA

 ### Graphical EDA versus Non-graphical EDA